Chia-Network/chia-docs/docs/getting-started/cloud-wallet/tooltips.md

 ## Signer App

 A smartphone app initially available for iPhones made after 2013.
-The app stores a signer key in its Secure Enclave.
+The app stores a spend key in its Secure Enclave.
 This key cannot be copied or removed from the phone, so the only way to steal it is to gain physical access to the device.
 For this reason, we strongly recommend that you secure the Signer app using your phone’s biometrics.